-Word History: The origin of today's word was a (s)piked barrier placed in a roadway that could be turned to allow friendly visitors to pass but left in place for unfriendly ones.
-The word next came to refer to any horizontal cross-timber turning on a vertical pinion, originally designed to repel horse traffic but allow foot traffic.
+Word History: The origin of today's word was a pike (a long pointed weapon) placed in a roadway that could be turned to allow friendly visitors to pass but left in place for unfriendly ones.
+The word next came to refer to any horizontal crossbeam turning on a vertical pinion, originally designed to repel horse traffic but allow foot traffic.
 This sense of the word has been replaced by turnstile.
-The original meaning of the turnpike persisted, though, and came to mean a barrier that stopped traffic in order to collect a toll from drivers.
+The original meaning of turnpike persisted, though, and came to mean a barrier that stopped traffic in order to collect a toll from drivers.
 From there it came to refer to roads with toll barriers themselves.
 Elsewhere in the English-speaking world such roads are called simply toll roads.
 In the Eastern US though today's Good Word was revived during the building of the Pennsylvania Turnpike (1937-1956), then passed on to other states as they built their own.
 (Thank you, Susan Champlin, lover of the open turnpike, for suggesting today's historically interesting Good Word.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!